MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/availability-group-is-not-ready-for-automatic-failover.md

 ---
-title: "Availability group is not ready for automatic failover | Microsoft Docs" ms.custom: "" ms.date: "05/17/2016"
+title: "Availability group is not ready for automatic failover"
-ms.prod: sql
+titleSuffix: SQL Server
-ms.reviewer: ""
+description: "Identify possible causes reasons why an Always On availability group is not ready for failover." ms.custom: "seodec2018" ms.date: "05/17/2016" ms.prod: sql ms.reviewer: ""